ManicManiac64/SoloRoboticsCode/How2CodeAR0B0T1337/4_COMMANDFRAMEWORK.md

 Getting off that tangent/near-tangent, let's create our `robotInit` method, where we'll create our robot container.
 I'll call my variable `self.container`, because, again, I'm not fun at parties.
 This container should obviously be an instance of our robot container class.

+Next, we'll just add our `if __name_ == "__main__"` line.

 Here's something neat: In this case, there shouldn't be anything else we have to do. `commands2` does basically everything for us, which means you're basically done, probably!

 Probably......

 ...